frances-nguyen/Ellio/README.md

 accordingly by sliding and jumping to avoid them.
 Each time the player is hit by a set of blocks, Ellio will be pushed slightly left.
 Once Ellio has been pushed completely off the screen, the game will end.

+While developing this game, I learned how to implement the game loop through multi-threading.
+The game loop is a cycle that processes user input, update the game logic, render images to the screen, and handle collisions.
+To avoid potential lags, I enforced frame-rate independent movement so that movement speed does not change with framerate but instead depends on time.
+To do this, I calculated the amount of time spent per frame and scales the velocity of the objects with this value so that movement speed is affected by change in time.